tilezen/mapbox-vector-tile/README.md

 Encoding
 --------

-Encode method expects an array of layers or atleast a single valid layer.
+Encode method expects an array of layers or at least a single valid layer.
 A valid layer is a dictionary with the following keys

 * `name`: layer name
 * `features`: an array of features.
 A feature is a dictionary with the following keys: